typedb/typedb-docs/02-console/01-console.md

 ---
-pageTitle: Grakn Console
+pageTitle: TypeDB Console
-keywords: grakn, console
+keywords: typedb, console
-longTailKeywords: load schema into grakn, create grakn database, grakn console
+longTailKeywords: load schema into typedb, create typedb database, typedb console
-summary: List of options and commands for the Grakn Console.
+summary: List of options and commands for the TypeDB Console.
 toc: false
 ---

-## What is the Grakn Console?
+## What is the TypeDB Console?
-The Grakn Console, along with the [Grakn Clients](../03-client-api/00-overview.md) and [Workbase](../07-workbase/00-overview.md), is an interface which we can use to read from and write to a Grakn knowledge graph.
-Console interacts directly with a given database that contains the Grakn knowledge graph.
+The TypeDB Console, along with the [TypeDB Clients](../03-client-api/00-overview.md) and [Workbase](../07-workbase/00-overview.md), is an interface which we can use to read from and write to a TypeDB knowledge graph.
+Console interacts directly with a given database that contains the TypeDB knowledge graph.

-## Running Grakn Console in the terminal
+## Running TypeDB Console in the terminal

-### Connecting to Grakn Core
+### Connecting to TypeDB

-Go to the directory whe you have your `grakn-core-all` or `grakn-core-console` distribution unarchived, and run `./grakn console`
+Go to the directory whe you have your `typedb-all` or `typedb-console` distribution unarchived, and run `./typedb console`
 ```
-cd <your_grakn_console_dir>/
+cd <your_typedb_console_dir>/
-./grakn console
+./typedb console
 ```

-### Connecting to Grakn Cluster
+### Connecting to TypeDB Cluster

 <div class="note">
 [Warning]
-Connecting to Grakn Cluster **requires** a special option, specifying the server address and port number:
+Connecting to TypeDB Cluster **requires** a special option, specifying the server address and port number:

 ```
-./grakn console --cluster=127.0.0.1:1729
+./typedb console --cluster=127.0.0.1:1729
 ```

 Failing to do so results in incorrect behaviour.